bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

    - `char c`: 1 byte
    - `int i`: 4 bytes
 2. **Without Padding:**
-   - If the struct started at address `0x1000`:
+   - Let the struct started at address `0x1000`:
      - `c` would be at `0x1000` (aligned)
      - `i` would start at `0x1001` (misaligned)
 3. **Compiler Adds Padding:**